Archolic95/3dgan-for-designers/README.md

 * This is a very simple-to-use and simple-to-understand pytorch implementation of part of the [paper](https://arxiv.org/abs/1610.07584) "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".

+Note that for training, your batch_size has to be at least 2

 The code is heavily based on [Simple 3D-GAN-PyTorch](https://github.com/xchhuang/simple-pytorch-3dgan),[3DGAN-Pytorch](https://github.com/rimchang/3DGAN-Pytorch) and [tf-3dgan](https://github.com/meetshah1995/tf-3dgan) and thanks for them.

 The major pipeline would be the same as Simple 3D-GAN-PyTorch, except for a couple of major modifications: